enogrob/programming-erlang/README.md

 [ ] Term Comparisons
 [ ] Tuple Modules
 [ ] Underscore Variables
-Types
+Chapter 9 Types
 [ ] Specifying Data and Function Types
 [ ] Erlang Type Notation
 [ ] A Session With The Dialyzer
 [ ] Type Inference and Success Typing
 [ ] Limitations of the Type System

-Compiling and Running Your Program
+Chapter 10 Compiling and running your program
 [ ] Modifying the Development Environment
 [ ] Different Ways to Run Your Program
 [ ] Automating Compilation with Makefiles
 [ ] When Things Go Wrong
 [ ] Getting Help
 [ ] Tweaking the Environment

-Concurrent and Distributed Programs
+PART 3 CONCURRENT AND DISTRIBUTED PROGRAMS
-Real-World Concurrency
+Chapter 11 Real-World Concurrency
-Concurrent Programming
+Chapter 12 Concurrent Programming
 [ ] The Concurrency Primitives
 [ ] Introducing Client-Server
 [ ] Process Creation Time